-Look at that shrubbery on his face!
-Now, that’s a mustache!
-With Blackwell on the roster from 1978-1980, the Cubs knew that they had someone who could hit against both lefties and righties (he was a switch hitter), and if necessary, an emergency understudy for any Wyatt Earp movie being filmed in the ballpark.
+With Blackwell on the roster from 1978-1980, the Cubs knew that they had someone who could hit against both lefties and righties (he was a switch hitter), and if necessary, he could also be an emergency understudy for any Wyatt Earp movie being filmed in the ballpark.
+He sported a 19th century-worthy bushy mustache.
 Unfortunately for the Cubs, Blackwell wasn’t much of a hitter (he hit .223, .164, .272, and .234 in his four seasons), and he made quite a few errors in the one season he played the most (1980).
 (Photo: Topps 1981 Baseball Card)

 Franco came up with the Cubs and got his first taste of the big leagues in 1995, appearing in 16 games.
 He was traded to the Mets the following year, where he put together a pretty good career as a backup outfielder and pinch hitter.
-He was very good in that pinch hitting role for the Mets and Braves, before finishing his career as a full-time player in Japan.
+Matt was very good in that pinch-hitting role for the Mets and Braves, before finishing his career as a full-time player in Japan.

-The Cubs acquired the former World Series champ (1987 Twins) for the stretch run in 1998.
+The Cubs acquired the former World Series champ (Twins) for the stretch run in 1998.
 Gaetti came through with clutch hit after clutch hit.
 In only 27 games he hit 8 homers and batted .320.
 Unfortunately, he disappeared in the playoffs against the Braves.
 The Cubs gave him a shot to be their third baseman the following year too, but the lightning had been let out of the bottle.
-The 40-year old was out of gas.
+The 40-year-old was out of gas.
 He hit only .204 in over 300 plate appearances in 1999.